 Music theory is a touchy subject for a lot of guitarists.
-Most of them don`t believe in it and others just hate it.
-On the other hand, some guitarists who struggle to knock out a decent tune, spend too much time reading up on advanced intricate theory when they should be practicing their guitar skills and learning how to play the songs they love.
+Most of them don’t believe in it and others just hate it.
+On the other hand, some guitarists who struggle to knock out a decent tune, spend too much time reading up on advanced intricate theory when they should be practising their guitar skills and learning how to play the songs they love.

 One of the ways your progress will slow with a lack of solid theory is that you will massively struggle to work out songs for yourself by ear.

 Having the ability to listen to a song and pick it apart and work out how to play it for yourself is a wonderful skill.
 One, that can be really hard with a lot of guesswork or one that can actually be fun and logical and is something not many people talk about.
 The simple fact is a little music theory can make working songs out for yourself much, much faster.